bentux/DockSTARTer.com/docs/apps/airdcpp.md

+- Client for Advanced Direct Connect and Direct Connect networks

 If you see the following error:

 > No valid configuration found.
 Run the application with --configure parameter to set up initial configuration.